Abertamy

 Abertamy (Abertham) is a town in Karlovy Vary District in the Karlovy Vary Region of the Czech Republic.
 It has about 800 inhabitants.
-It is known as a winter sports centre.
+The town is located on the Bystřice River in the Ore Mountains and is known as a winter sports centre.

+Abertamy was founded in the 16th century.
 The town is historically associated with silver and tin mining and is located in the Ore Mountain Mining Region, which is a UNESCO World Heritage Site.
+The most valuable monument in Abertamy is Mauritius Mine, protected as a national cultural monument.

 Administrative division

 Abertamy consists of two municipal parts (in brackets population according to the 2021 census):